stepheneb/cfa-own-fits/readme.md

-Displays red green and blue grayscale images taken by the Hubble of the Lagoon Nebula.
+Displays red green and blue images taken by the Hubble of the Lagoon Nebula and also displays an RGB image that combines them together.

 Clone or download this repository and open a terminal shell in the directory and start a the simple built-in python web server.

 ```
 $ python3 -m http.server